How to Make Herbal Healing Salve: St. Johns Wort, Plantain, & Comfrey Herbs

 I grow or wild harvest many of my herbs.
 For the herbs I cannot grow or forage, I buy quality herbs in bulk from Starwest Botanicals.
 Starwest Botanicals sells quality herbs gathered in sustainable ways at very good prices.
 Their shipping is fast and customer service excellent!

 Do you make salves for healing or moisture?
-I'd love to hear your experiences and questions!
-This website is pretty boring without your comments! :-)
+I'd love to hear your experiences, comments, and questions---so please leave them in the comments section.

 Disclaimer: I am not a medical doctor or medical professional.
 The information in this article, elsewhere on my website, and in my speech is simply my own personal opinion based on my years of study, experiences with plant medicines, and personal thoughts.
 In no manner is any cure, treatment, diagnosis, or preventative measure implied or stated.
 Please be sure to see a medical professional for advice on any health issue.